|

 brain on E12.5 and continues to be expressed in adult brain.
 The specific

+role that Camk2b performs in the brain is unknown.
 A number of potential Bsc1 candidates map within the 2 LOD CI

 between 11 cM and 16 cM on Chr 11.
 These include RAB1, a member of